iamthewally/Klipper-Config-Ender-3/README.md

 # Klipper-Config-Ender-3

-Klipper configuration files for my Ender 3
+Klipper configuration files for my Ender 3.
+Recently broke out the macros and major components into their own cfg files in subfolders.
+My current process for swapping tool heads (via crab) is to change the include statement in the printer.cfg and running a PID tune once the printer starts up.

 It is an Ender 3 V2 with the following mods:

-Pi 4B + Klipper
+Pi 4B + Klipper/FluiddPi

-BTT SKR E3 Turbo board
+BTT SKR E3 Turbo boar

 Dual Independent Z Motors